Abdallah-ai89/Assignment/README.md

-1- git clone the repo
+- git clone the repo -
-2- install dependence
+-install dependence
-3- that's it
+- that's it

 # npm install express cors
 followed by